 a factory worker assembling a complex and expensive component provided with a checklist and real-time, step-by-step assembly instructions, while quality assurance inspectors observe the operation and provide real-time feedback through the worker's POV.

+Glassnotes enables Google Glass users to create a visual notebook, combining POV video with the ability to insert photographs, audio and text into the video log.
+These notebooks can form a permanent record of an activity, can be replayed upon demand, and shared freely with others.
+Using the network access capabilities of a tethered handheld, the Glassnotes user can request and display information in their field of view – without using their hands or interfering with their vision. – to create an augmented reality.
+Additionally, real time POV video captured by the Google Glass can be shared in real time over a network connection.

 The Glassnotes notebooks can be used to:

 Train new workers in the tasks performed and recorded;